 Where No Laboratory Facilities Are Available

-In home settings or schools without standard lab fixtures (gas jets, vent hoods etc), conducting effective chemistry experiments is a challenge.
+In home settings or schools without standard lab fixtures (gas jets, vent hoods, etc), conducting effective chemistry experiments is a challenge.
 Many publishers make experiments so “easy” that the chemistry principles in focus are not well illustrated.
 Oftentimes the learning goal is absent or unclear.
 The student may end up performing steps that she doesn’t understand to witness a chemical reaction that she also doesn’t understand.
-Educators may see no other option but to resort to “easy” experiments using household items.
+Home educators may see no other option but to resort to “easy” experiments using household items.

 Chemistry Experiments for High School at Home is a student manual designed to bring top quality chemistry experiments to the context where standard lab facilities are unavailable.
-Equipment and procedures are modified without losing the essential educational value.
+Equipment and procedures accommodate limited facilities without losing the essential educational value.
 This book has low-cost alternatives to expensive equipment and recommendations for procuring small quantities of chemicals.

 Each experiment includes Learning Objectives, Text Connections (for General Chemistry and Chemistry for Accelerated Students textbooks), Lab Skills Focus, Materials and Apparatus List, safety issues, Background, Procedure, as well as any special waste disposal matters.
 Pages are perforated so that students can remove the Short Form Report Sheets for each experiment.